What happened on Sept. 11, 2001 By Reuters - Up News Info

 0935: President’s motorcade departs, arriving at airport between 0942 and 0945

 0954: Air Force One departs without any fixed destination and lands at Barksdale Air Force Base in Louisiana; soldiers encircle the plane before Bush descends.
-Bush is flown to Washington on a backup Air Force jet
+Bush is flown to Washington on Air Force One

 *Sources: The 9/11 Commission report https://govinfo.library.unt.edu/911/report/911Report_Exec.htm by the National Commission on Terrorist Attacks Upon the United States; the 9/11 Memorial & Museum https://www.911memorial.org/911-faqs; FBI archives on 9/11 investigations https://archives.fbi.gov/archives/about-us/history/famous-cases/9-11-investigation/american-airlines-11; Reuters article https://www.reuters.com/article/us-sept11-bush/witness-with-president-bush-after-the-planes-hit-on-sept-11-idUSTRE78A0O920110911, “Witness: With President Bush after the planes hit on Sept 11”